ShobitSuman/Induction-Program/README.md

 ### Induction Activities
 The Causmic Club conducted an engaging orientation, introducing students to tech communities and collaborative learning.
 This also marked the launch of induction activities focused on GitHub, aimed at building students’ foundational skills in version control and open-source contribution.

-### Conclusion
-Day 2 was a mix of learning, self-reflection, and new beginnings.
-Students got a chance to understand where they stand through the proficiency tests, learned how everyday habits like food affect their lives, and took their first steps into the world of coding and collaboration with GitHub.
-It was a day of growth in more ways than one.

 ## Day 3: Expert Lectures
 ### Date & Time
 - **Date:** 2 August 2025